nancyhild/nmbp/_includes/qrcodetutorial.md

 ![](assets/qrcodetutorial-11520868.svg)

-Here are the basics of the file structure of this project.

-- The *packages* directory contains the project's actions, and in this example there's only one.
-The first subdirectory name usually serves as the package qualifier, but when it's named *default*, no qualifier is prepanded to the action name.
-The next subdiretory, *qr*, is the name of the action, and the *qr.js* file contains the logic for that action.
+The *packages* directory contains the project's actions, and in this example, there's only one.
+The first subdirectory name usually serves as the package qualifier, but when it's named *default*, no qualifier is prepended to the action name.
+The next subdirectory, *qr*, is the name of the action, and the *qr.js* file contains the logic for that action.

-- The *web* directory contains the static web content for the project.
+The *web* directory contains the  web content for the project.
 In this case, there is just one HTML file and one image.
+The _index.html_ file contains a form with a text box for the user to input the text that will be converted.

 ### Notes on QR logic